Multiphysics-Flow-Solvers/FluTAS/README.md

 ## Synopsis

 **FluTAS (Fluid Transport Accelerated Solver)** is a modular, multiphysics code for multiphase fluid dynamics simulations.
-The code is written following a "functional programming" approach and aims to accommodate various independent modules.
-One of the main purposes of the project is to provide an efficient framework able to run both on many-CPUs (MPI) and many-GPUs (MPI+OpenACC+CUDA-Fortran).
-The code has been tested on several HPC clusters (mainly Tier-0, both on CPUs and GPUs).
+The code is written in a modular way, to easily accomodate different physics into the system.
+One of the main purposes of the project is to provide an efficient framework able to run both on many-CPUs (MPI) and many-GPUs (MPI+OpenACC+CUDA Fortran).
+The code has been tested on several large-scale HPC clusters.

 This effort initiated within the research group of Prof. Luca Brandt at KTH.
 The code structure and the Poisson solver are based on **CaNS** (https://github.com/p-costa/CaNS), and have been adapted to include the different modules developed by the various researchers and students at KTH Engineering Mechanics.